benjaminoakes/www.benjaminoakes.com/_posts/2020-06-19-Using-text-fragment-links-on-mobile-Chrome.md

 javascript:void(prompt("Copy",`${document.location.href}#:~:text=${encodeURIComponent(getSelection().toString())}`))
 ```

+Not perfect, but it gets the job done.

 It's a little awkward to use bookmarklets on mobile Chrome.
 There are two ways I'm aware of:

 - Bookmark it and then tap it once it autocompletes in the URL bar
 - Set it as your "homepage" in Chrome settings.
 Then tapping the home icon next to the URL bar will execute that bookmarklet.

-Hope this helps someone share a link.
+[Hope this helps someone share a link](https://www.benjaminoakes.com/web/2020/06/19/Using-text-fragment-links-on-mobile-Chrome/#:~:text=Hope%20this%20helps%20someone%20share%20a%20link).
 Please leave a comment if so.  :)